 2007-08: Jeff Costello spent the season at Catholic Memorial (USHS), where he potted 31 goals and 48 assists in 22 games.

 2008-09: This was Costello’s first season with the Cedar Rapids RoughRiders (USHL).
 In 54 games he registered 24 markers and 33 points, racking up 73 penalty minutes along the way.
+Costello was chosen in the fifth round, 146th overall, of the 2009 NHL Draft by the Ottawa Senators.

 2009-10: In 54 games with Cedar Rapids, Costello would hit the back of the net 29 times and add 19 assists.
 He was named to the 2010 USHL All-Star game.